Maui

 8. Do not enter the ocean with a cut or open wound.

-Sharks are attracted to the smell of blood and are said to be able to detect a drop of it from over a mile away.
+Sharks are attracted to the smell of blood and are said to be able to detect a drop of blood from over a mile away.

 9. Leave shiny jewelry at home.